Landlord/Tenant Laws, Information, And Resources

 - Generally, landlords cannot raise rents during the term of the lease unless you are on a "month-by-month" agreement.

 - A landlord has the right to "peaceably" enter your apartment; however, they must give you 24-hour written notice and enter at a reasonable time with a reasonable purpose unless the tenant has requested the landlord do a specific task.

 - If you want to leave before your lease expires, you must notify your landlord in advance by certified mail.
 Talk about your options with your landlord.

 - The landlord must make an effort to rent out the apartment to another person, but you may have to pay the rent for the rest of the lease term if the landlord cannot rent out the apartment after you leave.

-- If you feel that terms of your lease are not being met you can write your landlord a letter specifying your complaint(s).
+- If you feel that the terms of your lease are not being met, you can write your landlord a letter specifying your complaint(s).

 - Your landlord cannot evict you because of complaints you have made.
 This is called a "retaliatory eviction" and is unlawful.

-Roommates.
-Your roommate's name must be on the lease in order for them to live there.
-Signing a roommate contract will help prevent you from having problems with your roommate paying their part of rent.
-If your roommate moves out, you are still responsible for the rent and bills, but if you signed a contract with your roommate stating what portion of the rent each person would pay, then you can file a claim in small claims court.
+Your roommate's name must be on the lease for them to live there.
+Signing a roommate contract will help prevent you from having problems with your roommate paying their part of the rent.
+If your roommate moves out, you are still responsible for the rent and bills, but if you signed a contract stating what portion of the rent each person would pay, you can file a claim in small claims court.

-Renter's Insurance.
 Renter's insurance is a policy that covers your personal belongings.
-It is relatively inexpensive and is mainly for people that rent an apartment because the landlord's insurance already covers the building.
+It is relatively inexpensive and mainly for people who rent an apartment because the landlord's insurance already covers the building.
 (Make sure the landlord has insurance):